snakemake/snakemake/docs/snakefiles/rules.rst

     shell.executable("/bin/zsh")

 Note that this is usually not recommended, as it requires others who want to use the workflow to have that shell installed.
-Second, by setting the shell executable via the :ref:`resources directive <snakefiles_resources>` of a rule, e.g.
+Second, by setting the shell executable via the :ref:`resources directive <snakefiles-resources>` of a rule, e.g.

 .. code-block:: python